NELSON'S PLACE

 AIRPORT PICK-UP and DROP-OFF

-Things around Nelson's Place/Room
+Things around Nelson's Place

 CENTRO COMERCIAL EL RECREO (www.elrecreo.com.ve) - Across the street from my place is a very convenient shopping mall with over 200 stores, movie theaters, food court, restaurants, and hundreds of happy Venezuelans buzzing about.
 It has a central plaza great for people-watching and getting a feel of Venezuela.
 It's also safe and fit for all budgets.

 SABANA GRANDE BOULEVARD - one block up from my place is a long and pleasant promenade full of stores and sidewalk cafes.
 It's a must-see tourist area because it reflects Venezuelan culture very well.
-After being one of the most chic places in the world in the 60s and 70s, it had fallen into street vendor chaos and crime issues over the past decade, but starting 2008, the local government finally cleaned it up, booted the vendors, installed bright lamp posts and put police officers all along the way.
+After being one of the most chic places in the world in the 60s and 70s, it had fallen into street vendor chaos and crime issues over the past decade, but starting 2008, the local government finally cleaned it up, booted the vendors, installed bright lamp posts, rebuilt it and put police officers all along the way.
 Now, it's a nice place for a casual stroll, architecture and people watching, and/or shopping.

-Within a block/street from my place you find a grocery store, taxi line, restaurant/lunch places, news/magazine stand, subway station, tourist spots, cyber-cafes, salsa night clubs, rock/reggae pubs, post office, movie theaters, bus stops, pharmacy/drug store, and practically everything else that you need.
+OTHER GREAT THINGS TO HAVE AROUNDWithin a block/street from my place you find a grocery store, taxi line, restaurant/lunch places, news/magazine stand, subway station, tourist spots, cyber-cafes, salsa night clubs, rock/reggae pubs, post office, movie theaters, bus stops, pharmacy/drug store, and practically everything else that you need.

 WHAT GUESTS SAY